MarcWije/CarPricePredictor/progress.md

 As the BeautifulSoup python script seemed to be working well for my purposes, I modified the script further to extract links from each page of ikman.lk's car ads itself.
 It does this by finding each element with the "card-link--3ssYv gtm-ad-item" class, extracting the href from each element, and saving it into a list.
 This list is then passed into the program created previously.

 11:00pm
 Added all body types, removed invalid entries.
+Merged scraper2.py with scraper.py

 17th May 2025 4:58pm
 Removed duplicates